← Hub / 07 Cheat Sheet

 Cowork

-An agent that takes action on your computer.
-Opens files, runs your browser, processes data, schedules tasks.
+An agent that takes action on your machine, opening files, driving your browser, processing data, and running on a schedule while you are elsewhere.

 Build